React-ChatBotify/rag-api/README.md

 - `/api/v1/docs`: Interactive Swagger UI for exploring and testing all API endpoints.

 ### Technologies
-Technologies used by LLM Proxy are as below:
+Technologies used by React ChatBotify RAG API are as below:

 #### Done with: